matthewswwm/tf-aws-template/README.md

 General troubleshooting guide information should be added here.

+### cloud-init troubleshooting

+* Cloud-init executes scripts in alphabetical order
+    * For simplicity, label the created scripts with numbers according to execution order
+    * Take note that this is related to how cloud-init works specifically and even the content type can also affect the execution order
+* Note that you need sudo permissions
+* Find the logs in `var/log`, specifically `/var/log/cloud-init-output.log`
+* Find the scripts in `/var/lib/cloud/instance/scripts`

 ### Issue 1

 Info and solutions (if any) for specific issues should have their own dedicated section.